11 Perspective Taking Examples for Emotional Intelligence

 2) How do you perspective-take when you feel criticized?

 When you hear criticism and distinguish between impact and goal, it’s a useful example because you may assume the other person is attempting to safeguard something crucial, even if the way they spoke hurts.
-Instead of suppressing your emotions, you enquire as to whether their remarks are motivated by fear or hope and then react accordingly.
+Instead of suppressing your emotions, you enquire whether their remarks are motivated by fear or hope, and then react accordingly.

 Criticism sets off an outdated interpretation, such as “I’m failing,” which makes you feel ashamed.
 Shame then makes you defensive, which escalates a minor grievance into a major argument.

-By asking yourself, “What outcome are they trying to prevent?” perspective taking examples allows you to be curious and lessen the harshness.
+By asking yourself, “What outcome are they trying to prevent?” perspective taking examples allow you to be curious and lessen the harshness.

 3) What is a real perspective taking example during a parenting conflict?